around-the-straits/talk/content/posts/002-tristan-gomez.md

 * The one thing you regret the most.

     > I wish I could have started my software development career 10 years earlier.
-I feel I could have accomplished so much more if I had the courage them to pursue what I was passionate about, rather than doing what I felt was the "safe" career.
+I feel I could have accomplished so much more if I had the courage then to pursue what I was passionate about, rather than doing what I felt was the "safe" career.

 * What is the one thing you've learned and want to pass on to the next generation?